severalnines/docs/components.rst

 ``galera_port=<integer>``

-* The galera port to be used.
+* The Galera communication port to be used.
 Default is 4567.
 * Example: ``galera_port=5555``

 ``replication_failover_whitelist=<string>``